The uniruledness of the Prym moduli space of genus 9

+where $W^2_8(C)$ is the Brill-Noether variety of line bundles $L\in \mbox{Pic}^8(C)$ with $h^0(C,L)\geq 3$.
 By standard Brill-Noether theory, a general curve $C$ of genus $9$ has a \emph{finite} number of linear systems $L\in W^2_8(C)$ and the geometric condition defining $\cD_9$ can be reformulated as requiring that the line bundle $L\otimes \eta\in \mbox{Pic}^8(C)$ belongs to the theta divisor of $C$.
 As such, this condition is obviously divisorial in moduli.
 On the one hand, we can extend the determinantal structure defining $\cD_9$ to the boundary of $\rr_9$ and thus compute the class of the closure of $\cD_9$ in $\rr_9$ and we obtain the following formula, see also Theorem \ref{thm:divisor_class}: \begin{theorem} The class of the closure of the Brill-Noether divisor in $\rr_9$ is given by